Black Mountain College Museum + Arts Center: The Jargon Society

 In 2012, BMCM+AC was chosen as the receiving institution for the remaining publications and archive of The Jargon Society, a small press publisher founded in 1951 by Jonathan Williams.
 The archive currently includes over 70 titles out of the total 115 Jargon titles.
 Of the 115 originals in the Jargon catalogue, approximately 85 are books and another 30 are broadsides, pamphlets and other publications.
 The museum has continued publication under the imprint.
-The most recent Jargon title as of 2019 is The Black Mountain College Anthology of Poetry, produced in collaboration with the University of North Carolina Press.
+As of 2023 the latest Jargon title is a forthcoming publication, The Black Mountain College Anthology of Poetry, produced in collaboration with the University of North Carolina Press.